alexwlchan/alexwlchan.net/src/_drafts/finding-the-bottlenecks-in-an-ecs-cluster.md

 How do we display that to the user?

 I've done a bit of this before -- two years ago I wrote a post about [drawing ASCII bar charts in Python](/2018/05/ascii-bar-charts/), and that code is pretty useful here.
-I've made a couple of tweaks to the code in that post, in particular:
+I'm not going to go through it again, just note a couple of tweaks I've made to the code from that post, in particular:

 *   removing common prefixes from the service names
 *   the CPU/memory utilisation results are a percentage, so should cap out at ~100%
-*   highlight anything over 95% in red using the [termcolor module](https://pypi.org/project/termcolor/), because that's potentially interesting
+*   highlight anything over 95% in red using the [termcolor module](https://pypi.org/project/termcolor/), because that's what I'm looking for
 *   tweak the value code to show decimal numbers, not just whole integers

 Here's what the revised bar chart function looks like: